 Minnesota Assisted Living Assault

-Assisted living facilities deal with people with cognitive deficiencies with a wide range of abilities and risks for each resident.
+Facilities deal with people with cognitive deficiencies with a wide range of abilities and risks for each resident assisted living assault risks.
 Some residents are very mobile and active and other need assistance with transfer and other activities of daily living.

 Despite the fact that many assisted living care providers charge more for a room and care than a nursing home there is a trade off you are getting a nicer room and usually newer more luxurious dining room and other areas but there very little training required to be a staff member in the facility.

 According to Minnesota Statute 144G.03, Subd.
 2, assisted living shall be provided or made available only to individuals residing in a registered housing with services establishment.
 Except as expressly stated in this chapter, a person or entity offering assisted living may define the available services and may offer assisted living to all or some of the residents of a housing with services establishment.
 The services that comprise assisted living may be provided or made available directly by a housing with services establishment or by persons or entities with which the housing with services establishment has made arrangements.